Janoshkin/GameDevelopment/README.md

-# GameDevelopment
+# Game Development exercises

-A couple of game development projects
+A couple of Unity Game Development exercises.
+To be updated.